Public exhibition closed

 Changes to the previous Public Forum Policy include:

-To have your say on these draft policies you can:
+To have your say on the draft policy you could:

 Your attention is drawn to the provisions of the Government Information (Public Access) Act 2009 which allows for possible access to certain public and personal documentation.
 View our privacy statement.